Personalised medicine to relieve the health service

 These talks made it clear that diagnostic innovation must be paired with scalable infrastructure and clinical integration to realize its full impact.

-Strengthening Clinical Trials in Norway
+Strengthening clinical trials in Norway

 Smaller patient groups and targeted treatments are the future of cancer care in Norway.